 Montevideo is a somewhat small city located in the state of Minnesota.
 With a population of 5,217 people and two constituent neighborhoods, Montevideo is the 135th largest community in Minnesota.

-Unlike some cities, Montevideo isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Montevideo are a mix of both white- and blue-collar jobs.
-Overall, Montevideo is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Montevideo who work in office and administrative support (10.02%), management occupations (8.20%), and sales jobs (7.23%).
+Montevideo is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Montevideo is a city of service providers, managers, and sales and office workers.
+There are especially a lot of people living in Montevideo who work in management occupations (8.20%), food service (7.49%), and personal care services (6.94%).

+Montevideo is a somewhat ethnically-diverse city.
 The people who call Montevideo home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Montevideo residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Montevideo include Norwegian, Swedish, Irish, and Dutch.
+Important ancestries of people in Montevideo include Norwegian, Dutch, Swedish, and Irish.

 The most common language spoken in Montevideo is English.
 Other important languages spoken here include Spanish and Scandinavian languages.